2017 Guatemala earthquake

 The 2017 Guatemala earthquake struck near the city of Malacatán in the San Marcos Department, near the Guatemala–Mexico border at 1:29 am local time (UTC−06:00) on June 14.
 The earthquake killed five people, and caused 30 injuries, 11 of which were from Chiapas, Mexico across the border.
 No tsunami warning was issued.

 The earthquake was followed up by a large 6.8 earthquake on June 22 off the coast of the Escuintla Department although both events are not directly related.
-It did not kill anyone but four people were injured and damages reported.
+There were no fatalities but four people were injured and damage reported.

 Tectonic setting

-The Middle America Trench is a destructive plate boundary where the oceanic Cocos Plate subducts beneath the Caribbean Plate off the Guatemalan coast.
+The Middle America Trench is a destructive plate boundary where the oceanic Cocos plate subducts beneath the Caribbean plate off the Guatemalan coast.
 This subduction zone runs from Mexico to Costa Rica where large earthquakes have been sourced from.
-At the same time, the Cocos Plate bends and flexes before descending beneath the Caribbean Plate thus faults break out within the downgoing slab, producing intraslab earthquakes.
+At the same time, the Cocos plate bends and flexes before descending beneath the Caribbean plate thus faults break out within the downgoing slab, producing intraslab earthquakes.